UBC-biol525D/UBC-biol525D.github.io/Topic_5/readme.md

 * **GWAS_samples/Salmon.p1.3.i1.400000_R2.fastq.gz** <= This is the reverse read (e.g. read 2)  set for the first sample.

-* **-t 2** <= This is telling the program how many threads (i.e. cpus) to use.
+* **-t 2** <= This tells the program how many threads (i.e. cpus) to use.
 In this case we're only using two because we're sharing the machine with the other students.

 * **-R '@RG\tID:sample_1\tSM:1\tPL:illumina\tPU:biol525d\tLB:sample_1_library'** <= This is adding read group information to the resulting SAM file.
 Read group information lets other programs know what the sample name along with other factors.
 It is necessary for GATK to run later on.

 * **> bam/Salmon.p1.3.i1.sam** <= This is directing the output of the program into the file bam/Salmon.p1.3.i1.sam

-We now have our reads aligned to the genome in a human readable format (SAM) instead of binary format (bam) which we will use later.
-Generally we keep our data in BAM format because its more compressed but we can use this opportunity to better understand the format.
+We now have our reads aligned to the genome in a human-readable format (SAM) instead of binary format (bam) which we will use later.
+Generally, we keep our data in BAM format because it's more compressed but we can use this opportunity to better understand the format.

 Lets examine the SAM file.
 It contains all the information on the reads from the fastq file, but also alignment information.